 Orders received after an order acceptance deadline will be treated as having been received before the next order acceptance deadline.
-The respective product annexes in the Special Section of the Sales Prospectus may contain different order acceptance deadlines applicable for individual sub-funds and for individual share classes.
+The respective special section of this Sales Prospectus may contain different order acceptance deadlines applicable for individual sub-funds and for individual share classes.